-MLB: Where Bryce Harper Ranks Of The Highest-Paid Athletes In Sports
+Where Bryce Harper Ranks Of The Highest-Paid Athletes In Sports

 In the NBA, which has a salary cap and maximum contract levels for individual players, the current highest-paid player by total contract is James Harden of the Houston Rockets, who signed a four-year deal for $228 million in 2017, per Sports Illustrated.

-The NFL has even further salary restrictions, while also not entirely guaranteeing contracts.
+The NFL has even further salary restrictions, while also using a salary cap and not entirely guaranteeing contracts.
 Aaron Rodgers of the Green Bay Packers signed the largest NFL contract in history for $180 million last August, per the Sydney Morning Herald.
 Of that, $100 million was guaranteed.
-Most of the time, in the NFL, the highest-paid player is whichever star quarterback has signed a multiyear contract extension most recently.
+Most of the time in the NFL, the highest-paid player is whichever star quarterback has signed a multiyear contract extension most recently.

-The largest contract ever in international soccer was given to Gareth Bale of Real Madrid, for $146 million over five years, in 2014.
+In 2014, the largest contract ever in international soccer was given to Gareth Bale of Real Madrid for $146 million over five years.
 Real Madrid was also required to pay a transfer fee of over $100 million to Bale’s previous team, Tottenham Hotspur.